Cybergabe/Cybergabe/README.md

 ##  💫 **About Me**

-- 🔭 I’m currently working on Deep Learning Models and content creation for tech enthusiasts
+- 🔭 I’m currently working on automation with Cron
-- 🌱 I’m currently reading buisness related books
+- 🌱 I’m currently reading Just for fun by Linus Torvalds, creator of Linux
-- 💬 Ask me about Machine Learning
+- 💬 Ask me about Linux OS
-- 📫 How to reach me: [ibikunlesgabriel@gmail.com](mailto:ibikunlesgabriel@gmail.com)
+- 📫 How to reach me: [ibikunlesgabriel@proton.me](mailto:ibikunlesgabriel@proton.me)
 - ⚡ Fun fact about me: I love to sightsee in my spare time